team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generating-Batch-Documentation-with-Dev-Docs.md

 After executing the command, the extension will analyze your codebase based on the specified configuration options and generate documentation files for the selected code elements.
 The generated documentation files will be saved in the specified `docPath` and `docSubFolder`.

+For onboarding documentation, the extension will use the settings in the `onboardingDocs` section to create comprehensive documentation that helps new team members understand the project structure and key components.